Skip to main content Skip to complementary content

 Table row for selected target.

-Information shown in the Experiment configuration pane
+Information shown in the Experiment configuration panel

 Selecting features